dotnet/docs/docs/core/dependency-loading/loading-unmanaged.md

 `PInvoke` uses the following algorithm when attempting to load an unmanaged assembly:

 1. Determine the `active` <xref:System.Runtime.Loader.AssemblyLoadContext>.
-For an unmanaged load library, the `active` AssemblyLoadContext is the one with the assembly which defines the `PInvoke`.
+For an unmanaged load library, the `active` AssemblyLoadContext is the one with the assembly that defines the `PInvoke`.

 2. For the `active` <xref:System.Runtime.Loader.AssemblyLoadContext>, try to find the assembly in priority order by:
     * Checking its cache.